Man in court charged with murder of nine-year-old Lilia Valutyte

-Deividas Skebas, 22, will appear at Lincoln Crown Court later on Monday.
+Deividas Skebas, 22, spoke only to confirm his details at two-minute hearing

-A man has been remanded into custody by a district judge accused of murdering a nine-year-old girl who was found stabbed in the street.
+A man accused of murdering a nine-year-old girl who was found stabbed in the street has been remanded into custody by a district judge.

 Deividas Skebas was arrested on Saturday after a CCTV appeal following the death of Lilia Valutyte in Boston, Lincolnshire, on Thursday.